MathEXLab/mathexlab.github.io/_team/gianmarco-mengaldo.markdown

 ---
-title: Gianmarco MENGALDO
+name: Gianmarco MENGALDO
 image: /images/gianmarco-mengaldo.jpg

-description: Dr Gianmarco Mengaldo is an assistant professor in the Department of Mechanical Engineering at National University of Singapore (Singapore), and Honorary Research Fellow at Imperial College London (United Kingdom).
+bio: Dr Gianmarco Mengaldo is an assistant professor in the Department of Mechanical Engineering at National University of Singapore (Singapore), and Honorary Research Fellow at Imperial College London (United Kingdom).
 He received his BSc and MSc in Aerospace